Articulated buses in the United Kingdom: Other operators

 Articulated buses are common at airports around the United Kingdom, and are usually operated on shuttle services between terminals and car parks.
 Bristol Airport is a significant operator of articulated Mercedes-Benz Citaros, taking delivery of their first in 2007 and being the first UK operator to order the Euro VI Citaro in 2014.
 In 2020, 21 new articulated Citaros also entered service at London Stansted Airport.

+A small fleet of Volvo B7LA Wright Eclipse Fusions and a single Volvo B10LA Wright Fusion were introduced to Southampton by First Hampshire and Dorset at the start of the millennium.
+These buses mainly operated routes 17 and 17A, running from the city centre to the suburbs of Millbrook, Maybush, Shirley, Weston and Woolston.
+Potholes, speed bumps and raised centre islands on roundabouts helped to shorten their service life.

 Articulated buses were first introduced to York in 2003 with the arrival of six Volvo B7LA Wright Eclipse Fusions acquired from First Bradford for use on the York Park and Ride.
 As well as receiving a fleet of Wright StreetCars for use on the city's FTR network, which were withdrawn in 2012 after the City of York Council refused to renew an agreement with First to run the service, First York took delivery of 15 articulated Mercedes-Benz Citaros branded in a silver livery for the Park & Ride network in 2009.
 Most of these were withdrawn in 2020 with the arrival of new Optare MetroDecker EVs for the network, however six were retained and upgraded to Euro VI standard for the Rawcliffe Bar route.